Guido30/Dzrs/README.md

     <img src="images/PreviewLogo.png" width=150px/>
 </p>

-### DISCLAIMER: Currently work in progress, while downloading works (when slavart decides to fix their backend), tagging still needs some work, the sources panel isnt implemented yet, and overall a lot of features need to be added/fixed.
+### DISCLAIMER: Currently work in progress, while downloading works (when slavart decides to fix their backend, for now use slavartdl), tagging still needs some work, and overall a lot of features need to be added/fixed.

 ## Features